March 15, 2008

 And then, when it was found out how much he'd paid for the

-services of Ashley Alexandra Dupre aka "Kristen," well, it was
+services of Ashley Alexandra Dupre aka "Kristen,"

 just too much.
-Everyone I know asked what you got for that kind
+Everyone I know asked what you got for that

 of money?
-Everyone I know wants to know but hasn't found out even
+Everyone I know wants to know but hasn't found out

 though "The Spitzer Scandal" has dominated the news.